-author, workshop leader, manuscript coach, lover of forests
+author, workshop leader, writing coach, lover of forests

 Welcome to my virtual home.
 I am so happy you are here.